 inurl:”submit guest post” “content marketing”|SEO

-The really powerful thing about this is that you can use the OR statement with three or more options as well.
+The powerful thing about this is that you can use the OR statement with three or more options, too.

 inurl:”submit guest post” “content marketing” OR SEO OR “email marketing” OR “baking pies”